Ashfield Independents: Electoral history

 A month later, Gail Turner ran for the party in the 2017 general election and gained 9.2% of the vote with 4,612 votes, receiving the second-highest vote share of an independent candidate in England; however, Labour retained the seat.

 The party won two by-elections to Ashfield District Council in 2017 and 2018 in the Hucknall North and Sutton Junction & Harlow Wood wards.
+In April 2018, following the resignation of eight Labour councillors, Labour leader of the council Cheryl Butler lost a vote of no confidence and she was replaced by Zadrozny, with no overall control.

-In 2019, the party stood candidates across Ashfield District Council and won 30 of the 35 seats, taking overall control of the authority.
+In 2019, the party stood candidates across Ashfield District Council and won 30 of the 35 seats, up 18 councillors and taking overall control of the authority following "an anti-party election campaign".
+The party said they spoke to 75,000 of the 120,000 residents of Ashfield and benefitted from the Labour MP "flip-flopping" about Brexit, in a high Leave voting area.
 The party also stood candidates in the neighbouring Broxtowe Borough Council, winning a single seat.
 In addition the party won control of Annesley and Felley Parish Council.
+In the same elections elsewhere in Nottinghamshire, Nottingham Independents became the second-largest party on the city council.

 In July 2019, party leader Jason Zadrozny announced that he would be a candidate for the Ashfield constituency when the next general election was held.
+A former staff member of Labour's Gloria De Piero defected and the party was the bookmakers' favourite.
 The election came in December 2019 and Zadrozny came second with 27.6% of the vote.

 In the 2021 local elections across the UK, the party won an increased 11 seats on Nottinghamshire County Council, winning every seat in the Ashfield District.

 in the 2023 Ashfield District Council election, the party increased their majority by two seats on the Ashfield District Council, taking a seat each off of the Tories and Labour, for a total seat count of 32.
+They also retained Kirkby South in a county council by-election after their previous councillor resigned for personal reasons.

 In the 2024 United Kingdom general election, Zadrozny again ran in the Ashfield constituency and came third with a reduced vote share of 15.7%.

+At the 2025 Nottinghamshire County Council election, the party lost all but one of their ten seats to Reform.
+Councillor Kier Barsby resigned from the party in January 2026 to sit unaligned on the district council, citing concern about the council being brought into disrepute.
+Zadrozny announced in May 2026 that he will retire from politics when his term ends in 2028.

 Elected councillors

 Ashfield District Council

-There are 35 councillors in the Ashfield District Council, 32 of whom are members of the Ashfield Independents, as of 10 May 2025.
+There are 35 councillors in the Ashfield District Council, 30 of whom are members of the Ashfield Independents, as of 22 September 2026.
 Councillor Dave Hennigan was elected in 2019 as an Ashfield Independent, but was expelled in May 2020 after disagreements with the rest of the party.